aten2001/gt_isye6501/hw9/report.md

 about a 25-30 minute wait time.
 However, when I change to have 2 of each the average wait time for 750 flowing into the process is 6 minutes.

+If we increase the flow to 50 per minute then we're we can increase the number of self service machines to 8 and have at least 6 check in people.

 ```python